teddynted/website-content/content/blog/aws-lambda-layers.md

 * Terminal

-<p>Let's start off by installing AWS CLI and configure credentials so that you are able to interact with AWS services through CLI.</p>
+Let's start off by installing AWS CLI and configure credentials so that you are able to interact with AWS services through CLI.